 This ayah throws light on the character of such people, who conceal great enmity and hatred against the Muslims in their hearts and whose tongues express some of the effects of such hostility.
 (Al-Qaradawi, Al-Halal Wal Haram Fil Islam; US American Trust Publications, 1994, p.
 340, emphasis added)

-As Shaykh Qaradawi mentioned, verse 5:11 cannot possibly be taken as a prohibition of friendship since the Qur’an allows Muslim men to marry women from the People of the Book:
+of friendship since the Qur’an allows Muslim men to marry women from

 5:5 … virtuous women of the believers and the virtuous women of those who received the Scripture before you are lawful for you…